 If your chiropractic insurance coverage includes spinal manipulation, it will most likely cover Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
 Check with your insurance plan or ask our staff to assist you with finding out.

-Know that Soft Health and Healing Clinic is most willing to work with you and your insurance/financial circumstance to the advantage of your health and pain-free quality of life.
+Know that Soft Health and Healing Clinic is most willing to work with you and your insurance/financial situation to the advantage of your health and pain-free quality of life.
 Just ask.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER